Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 What If You Hit a Rock or Water When You Are Excavating?

 This vital question helps you determine what a builder will do if they encounter this issue during the pool construction process.
-You could be looking at extra costs if these situations happen during excavation, and you should prepare for any uncertainties like rocks or water.
+If these situations happen during excavation, you could be looking at extra costs, and you should prepare for any uncertainties like rocks or water.
 Also, check to ensure your builder has insurance and/or warranties.

-Some companies have practices to help foresee any rock or water problems.
-Ask your pool builder if they have any methods to determine potential issues while excavating.
+Some companies have practices to help foresee rock or water problems.
+Ask your pool builder if they have any methods for determining potential issues while excavating.

 Hitting Rock

-Your pool builder should have several options for you if they come across rock during the excavation process.
-Once the digging has begun, many companies can hammer or blast them out and continue building if they present a problem.
+Your pool builder should have several options if they encounter rock during the excavation process.
+Once the digging has begun, many companies can hammer or blast the rocks out and continue building if they present a problem.

-However, there can be significant costs associated with this method.
-There will be additional labor costs and extra equipment rental fees for specialty tools to break up and remove the rock.
+However, this method can have significant costs.
+There will be additional labor costs and equipment rental fees for specialty tools to break up and remove the rock.

 Another solution to this issue is not to dig as deep as you originally planned and either opt for a shallower pool or build a hybrid inground pool with raised walls on all sides, allowing the pool to be deeper.
 This alternative will have extra costs with the wall formations and supplies to complete this pool style.

 Your builder may also suggest moving the pool to a different location.
 For some homeowners, this is not an option.
-At this time, you may have to decide if you want to proceed with one of the previous solutions or abandon the idea of an inground swimming pool.
+At this time, you may have to decide whether to proceed with one of the previous solutions or abandon the idea of an inground swimming pool.

 Hitting Water

-Coming in contact with groundwater does not have to be a disastrous situation.
-High water tables can pose struggles for building inground pools, but they do not have to halt your dream of swimming in your backyard.
+Coming into contact with groundwater does not have to be disastrous.
+High water tables can pose challenges for building inground pools, but they do not have to halt your dream of swimming in your backyard.

-Dewatering systems are terrific ways to remove any water appearing when the excavation gets deeper.
-Keeping water away is relatively easy for homeowners who choose a fiberglass pool since installing this material is faster than other types of inground pools, like concrete.
+Dewatering systems are terrific ways to remove any water that appears when the excavation gets deeper.
+Keeping water away is relatively easy for homeowners who choose a fiberglass pool since installing this material is faster than installing other types of inground pools, like concrete.
 A professional pool contractor can install a fiberglass pool shell and fill it with water within hours of excavation.

-Another solution when facing excessive groundwater is to modify your installation to accommodate elevation as you would with rock problems.
+Another solution to excessive groundwater is to modify your installation to accommodate elevation as you would with rock problems.
 This alternative will require additional materials and labor costs to adjust your pool specifications.

 Can I Save Money by Digging My Own Hole?

-The option of digging your hole for an inground pool is open for any homeowner.
+Any homeowner can choose to dig their own hole for an inground pool.
 But is it worth it?
-Overall, you could save anywhere from $500 to $1,500 in costs by digging your own hole for the pool installation.
+Overall, you could save anywhere from $500 to $1,500 by digging your own hole for the pool installation.

 However, there are essential things to consider when choosing to go this route: